 Please take your time deciding whether or not you wish to participate in this research study.
 You may also discuss this study and your decision to participate with your friends and family.
-If you have questions about the study please call 833-998-0900 or email COVID-19 Community Research Partnership at [email protected].
+If you have questions about the study please call 800-808-5759 or email the COVID-19 Community Research Partnership at [email protected].

 If you are eligible to participate, you will first read the informed consent and provide your electronic signature.

 - Describes the study

 - Explains why the study is being done

 - Describes what is expected from you

 - Describes the risks and benefits of taking part

 - Explains how to contact the study team with questions